 4. Get the kids involved.

 As I said earlier, my 9 year old helped fill the tray to take outside with us.
-I also bring the cups together with a pitcher of lemonade.
+I also bring the paper cups together with a pitcher of lemonade.
 The kids help label the cups and pour the beverages.
 This cuts down on waste at big gatherings and lets them practice the life skill of pouring (which uses fine motor skills) and independence.

 5. Go healthy… or at least healthier